Outdoor pest control is something that crosses all our minds at some point.

 How to get rid of bees at a picnic or BBQ

-So what are the options?
-We have all seen a group of grown adults throwing their arms around wildly while running around like headless chickens, so we know the fear of being stung is the major issue concerning bees.
+So what are the options for outdoor pest control when it comes to bees?
+We have all seen a group of grown adults throwing their arms around wildly while running around like headless chickens.
+So we know the fear of being stung is the major issue concerning bees.
 The first thing you can do before going to you outdoor shindig is to select the right clothes.

-An option you have with all insects is the decoy food strategy.
-You know what the bees are after, your sugary food or a drink of water.
+An outdoor pest control option you have with all insects is the decoy food strategy.
+You know what the bees are after – your sugary food or a drink of water.
 So give them this somewhere away from your eating area, sugar water probably works best for this.
-Place a few cups of the stuff around, and in conjunction with the other deterrents you’ll enjoy a bee free picnic.
+Place a few cups of the stuff around, and in conjunction with the other deterrents, you’ll enjoy a bee-free picnic.

 How to get rid of Mosquitoes from a picnic or BBQ

 Mosquitoes have a finely tuned sense of smell that allows them to hunt you down from a distance of fifty meters.
-And although this incredible sense of small is their greatest weapon it’s possible to turn the tables on them and make it their Achilles heel.
+And although this incredible sense of smell is their greatest weapon, it’s possible to turn the tables on them and make it their Achilles heel.
 We do this by placing scents nearby that they hate.

 The mistake most people make is they purchase citronella scented candles.
-From my experience these candles have little to no effect on mosquitoes.
+From my experience, these candles have little to no effect on mosquitoes.
 What you need is candles made with actual citronella oil.
-Seems like a scam to me selling citronella candles that don’t actually repel mosquitoes (as the scented ones are generally cheaper) but maybe some people like the big ugly yellow candles.
-Me however, I want them to do a job.
-There are a lot better-looking candles if all I wanted was to set a mood.
+Seems like a scam to me selling citronella candles that don’t actually repel mosquitoes (as the scented ones are generally cheaper).
+But maybe some people like the big ugly yellow candles.
+Me, however, I want them to do a job.
+There are a lot better-looking candles if all I want is to set a mood.
 Here is a citronella oil candle I’d recommend.
-And for you arts and crafty types here is a great article on making your own citronella oil candle.
+And for you arts and crafty types, here is a great article on making your own citronella oil candle.

-Unlike many insects that want to visit your picnic or BBQ, mosquitoes aren’t there to feast on your wonderful array of foods and drink, they are there to feast on you.
-So it’s generally best to have some sort of repellent on you.
+Unlike many insects that want to visit your picnic or BBQ, mosquitoes aren’t there to feast on your wonderful array of foods and drink.
+They are there to feast on you.
+So it’s generally best to have some sort of repellent on you as a form of outdoor pest control.
 You can go down the route of a lotion for your skin such as Repel 100 Insect Repellent which is a very effective repellent.
-Some people complain it’s a bit harsh for there skin (and I’d not recommend it for children, spray on their clothes only).
+Some people complain it’s a bit harsh for their skin.
+I’d not recommend it for children, and instead just spray on their clothes only.

 How to get rid of Wasps from a picnic or BBQ

-Many of the methods already mentioned will already have wasps staying away from your picnic or BBQ but there is a method of ridding yourself of wasps that works solely on wasps – a dummy wasps nest.
-I’m pretty sure you could make one of these pretty easy yourself but for those of you that don’t have the time you can buy fake nests ready made.
+Many of the methods already mentioned will already have wasps staying away from your picnic or BBQ.
+But there is a method of ridding yourself of wasps that works solely on wasps – a dummy wasps nest.
+This is an awesome form of outdoor pest control.
+And I’m pretty sure you could make one of these easily yourself.
+But for those of you that don’t have the time you can buy fake nests ready made.

 How to get rid of Fruit flies from a picnic or BBQ

-Flies have been covered extensively in this guide but fruit flies need their own special mention.
+Flies have been covered extensively in this outdoor pest control guide but fruit flies need their own special mention.
 This is because they act a little differently to other types of fly.
-The methods of using citrus fruits to deter them isn’t going to work and will more than likely have the opposite effect – they do like fruit after all.
+The methods of using citrus fruits to deter them aren’t going to work.
+It will more than likely have the opposite effect.
+They do like fruit after all.
 So if it’s just fruit flies you are having a problem with don’t use this method.
-I’d recommend the decoy strategy, using a small bit of wine and placing a few cups away from the picnic or BBQ area.
+I’d recommend the decoy strategy.
+Use a small bit of wine and placing a few cups away from the picnic or BBQ area.